Museu Picasso: Palau Aguilar

 The Palau Aguilar (Montcada, 15) was the first building occupied by the museum.
 The building was probably built on the residence of James Ses sources, an important character in the life of Barcelona.
 The building dates from the 13th century but underwent significant alterations between the 15th and 18th centuries.
 Between the 13th and 14th centuries the building belonged to various nobles of the Court of Aragon.
 It was purchased in 1386 by the bourgeois family Corominas-Desplà, who then sold it fourteen years later to Berenguer Aguilar, from which the palace is named.
 Later owners included several members of the Catalan bourgeoisie prior to the building's purchase by the city council on 3 November 1953.

 During a restoration made in 1960, the remains of a 13th-century painting were discovered while removing plaster from one of the rooms.
 Today this work is exhibited in the National Art Museum of Catalonia.
 A large fresco representing the conquest of Majorca in 1229, the work is made up of cauldrons and roses, which suggest that the palace belonged to the lineage Caldes and Desvalls.
-It depicts the central courtyard of the building during the 15th century, with an open staircase and a pointed Gotchic arch.
+It depicts the central courtyard of the building during the 15th century, with an open staircase and a pointed Gothic arch.